Skip to main content

 The command expects the package store to exist in the current directory.
 Use the -s or --rl-store options to provide an alternative path to the package store (as shown in the "Extended input" tab).

-rl-secure inspect pkg:rl/apache/solr@8.10.0 --vulnerabilities
+rl-secure inspect pkg:rl/apache/solr@8.10.0 --vulnerabilities --no-files

 Show detected behaviorsโ€‹